RTIInternational/SMART/smart-docs/docs/tutorial-review-projects.rst

 To add a project to a group, we must first create the group and add one project to it by clicking the "New Folder" button, writing the name of the group, and adding a project.

+Below we add our "About Cats Classifier" project to a new group.

 |projects-group|

 You can add more projects to that group by clicking "New Folder" and typing the same group name, but you can also add projects to the list of existing groups through selecting that project in the project page and then going to ``Details``-> ``Update Project`` -> ``Add Project to Folder``.

+Below we add out "About Cats Labeling" project to the Group we made for the "About Cats Classifier" project.

 |projects-update-group|